Alain Borer: Career

+Borer has been president of the national annual poetry festival Printemps des Poètes, president of the Robert Ganzo Poetry Prize (sponsored by the Fondation de France), and president of the International Association of the Friends of Arthur Rimbaud.
+He teaches a regular poetry workshop at the Nouvelle Revue Française (NRF – Editions Gallimard).

-The name of Alain Borer is associated with that of Arthur Rimbaud, to whom he has devoted thirty years of his life, at least.
-While gathering what he calls a complete “rimbaldothèque” -- all the publications worldwide of Rimbaud's works from 1870 to 2000 --, Alain Borer explores the tracks of Arthur Rimbaud, his works and his journeys.
-He traveled to all the places on the map of what he calls “Rimbaldia” -- from Charleville to Java, from Marseille to London to Stockholm, from Harderwijk to Harar, and from Cyprus to Yemen.
+His name is associated with that of Arthur Rimbaud, to whom he has devoted 30 years of his life, at least.
+While gathering what he calls a complete “rimbaldothèque”—all the publications worldwide of Rimbaud's works from 1870 to 2000 --, Alain Borer explores the tracks of Arthur Rimbaud, his works and his journeys.
+He traveled to all the places on the map of what he calls “Rimbaldia”—from Charleville to Java, from Marseille to London to Stockholm, from Harderwijk to Harar, and from Cyprus to Yemen.
 He looked for the house of Rimbaud in Aden from 1990 to 1996, and found it.
 He met with the last witnesses of Rimbaud's life, including Emilie Tessier Rimbaud in Vouziers, France; in Ethiopia, he collected oral testimonies.
-He met many famous Rimbaldians -- from Etiemble to Bob Dylan -- and collaborated with some of them including Allen Ginsberg, Philippe Soupault, Ernest Pignon Ernest, Hugo Pratt, and Bruno Sermonne.
+He met many famous Rimbaldians—from Etiemble to Bob Dylan—and collaborated with some of them including Allen Ginsberg, Philippe Soupault, Ernest Pignon Ernest, Hugo Pratt, and Bruno Sermonne.

 Borer's translation of Rimbaud, by Enid Starkie (Editions Flammarion, 1981), was a literary and commercial success.
 In the fall of 1984, two of Borer's books were published simultaneously: Rimbaud en Abyssinie (Rimbaud in Abyssinia), Editions Seuil, collection "Fiction & Cie", and, with Philippe Soupault, Un sieur Rimbaud, se disant négociant (A Mister Rimbaud, Claiming To Be A Trader), Editions Lachenal & Ritter.
 The latter title won in 1985 the prestigious Bordin Prize of the Académie Française.
 In 1986, Alain Borer published Adieu à Rimbaud; in 1991 Rimbaud, l’heure de la fuite (Rimbaud, Time of Escape), illustrated by Hugo Pratt.